Table of Contents

 Bitazza: Regulation & Legal Status

 Bitazza claims to be a licensed digital asset broker under Thailand’s SEC.
-However, it’s crucial to understand that local licensing does not necessarily offer the same protections as global regulatory bodies like the U.S. SEC or UK’s FCA.
+However, local licensing does not always provide the same protection as global regulators like the U.S. SEC or the UK’s FCA.
+Many unregulated or locally registered platforms reference high-profile regulators to appear credible.
+Bitazza has been accused of leveraging perceived legitimacy while offering limited transparency or client protection.

 Trading Conditions & Platform Analysis of Bitazza